Tim Stützle: Ottawa Senators

+Now having been to the playoffs, Stützle had developed into one of the league's top forwards, improving his defence significantly.
+He, along with the rest of the Senators, entered the 2025–26 season with greater expectations.
+On 27 October, he scored twice and assisted on another goal by Nick Cousins in a 7–2 win over the Boston Bruins.
+He repeated the feat against the Bruins on 13 November.
+On 15 December, he assisted on all three Senators' goals in a 3–2 victory over the Jets.
+Five days later on 20 December, he scored once and assisted on goals by Tkachuk and David Perron in a 6–4 victory over the Chicago Blackhawks.
+On 7 April, he tallied one goal and assisted on goals by Sanderson and Jordan Spence in a 6–2 win over the Tampa Bay Lightning.
+In the end, he took a large step forward in his play, seeing more defensive and shorthanded time as head coach Travis Green trusted him with more responsibilities.
+In 80 games, he scored 34 goals and 83 points.
+The Senators made the playoffs again, but were swept in the first round by the Carolina Hurricanes.
+He struggled offensively in the series, marking only one assist in the four games.

 International play

-Stützle was selected as the best player on Team Germany at the end of the first qualifying match against Kazakhstan in the 2020 World Junior Championships.
-He had five assists during the tournament, and averaged 18 minutes ice time in five games, and was an A-rated skater.
-In the 2021 World Junior Ice Hockey Championships, Stützle was named team captain for Germany and led them to the playoff round for the first time in World Juniors history.
+Stützle was selected as the best player on Germany junior team at the end of the first qualifying match against Kazakhstan in the 2020 World Junior Championships.
+He had five assists during the tournament, and averaged 18 minutes of ice time in five games, and was an A-rated skater.
+In the 2021 World Junior Championships, Stützle was named team captain for Germany and led them to the playoff round for the first time in World Juniors history.
 He tallied five goals and five assists in five games and was named player of the game for the team's second game against Canada.
 After the tournament ended, Stützle was named best forward by the directorate and one of the members of the media all-star team.

+Stützle played for the German national team in the 2022 World Championship, where he was injured and left the tournament after three games.
+He played for Germany at the 2025 IIHF World Championships.
+He was also named to the national roster for the 2026 Winter Olympics.